dgmuhlbauer98/Portfolio/SQL_PowerBI_Excel: E2E Project 2024 Top German Youtubers/README.md

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top German YouTubers in 2024 that includes their
 - channel names
 - total subscribers
 - total views